Type 2 diabetes is a serious but treatable condition. You need to look after your health and have regular check-ups.

 - blurred vision, especially at night

 - sensitivity to light

-If you are experiencing difficulties with your eyesight, support is available from the National Council for the Blind Ireland (NCBI).
-Contact the NCBI on 01 830 7033 or email: email@example.com
+If you have eyesight problems, support is available from the National Council for the Blind Ireland.

 Check your feet

 Check your feet every day.
 A possible problem of diabetes is damage to the nerves in the feet (diabetic neuropathy) or circulation problems (peripheral vascular disease), without you knowing.

 Diabetes can reduce the blood supply to your feet and cause a loss of feeling.
 This means foot injuries do not heal well and you may not notice if your foot is sore or injured.
 These problems can lead to ulcers and infections.
 In serious situations, this can lead to leg amputations.

 Be aware of loss of feeling and numbness in your body

 Let your GP or nurse know if you notice any changes in your body.